Boson Stars in Bumblebee Gravity and Their Gravitational Waveforms from Extreme-Mass-Ratio Inspirals: Numerical Results

-The stability of these boson stars can be analyzed through the binding energy $E_b = M - \mu N$, where $E_b < 0$ indicates a gravitationally bound configuration.
-As illustrated in Fig.~\ref{Fig_Binding_Energy}, an increase in the Lorentz-violating parameter $\ell$ leads to a decrease in the binding energy, thus extending the frequency range over which bound states exist.
+The energetic stability of these boson stars can be analyzed through the binding energy $E_b = M - \mu N$, where $E_b < 0$ indicates a gravitationally bound configuration.
+As illustrated in Fig.~\ref{Fig_Binding_Energy}, the binding energy decreases monotonically as the Lorentz-violating parameter $\ell$ increases from negative to positive values, thus extending the frequency range over which bound states exist.
 For positive $\ell$, the suppression of diffusion provides an effective attraction that enhances cohesion.
 In contrast, for negative $\ell$, the promoted diffusion introduces an effective repulsion, which tends to destabilize the star.
+Specifically, the zero-binding frequencies are identified as $\omega(E_b=0) = (0.8549, 0.8039, 0.7786, 0.7641, 0.7548)$ for $\ell = (-0.3, -0.15, 0, 0.15, 0.3)$, respectively.

+While these values mark the energetic stability thresholds, dynamical stability against radial perturbations represents a more stringent criterion for physical viability \cite{Liebling2023}.
+In this regard, the dynamically stable branch along the $M(\omega)$ curve extends from the vacuum limit $\omega=1$ down to the first maximum mass $M_{\text{max}}$, as illustrated in Fig.~\ref{Fig_M_omega}.
+A comparison between these zero-binding frequencies and the dynamical stability limits $\omega(M_{\text{max}})$ listed in Tab.~\ref{Tab_M_omega} reveals that $\omega(M_{\text{max}}) > \omega(E_b=0)$.
+This indicates that as the frequency decreases from the vacuum limit $\omega=1$, boson stars encounter the onset of dynamical instability before their binding energy vanishes.
+Furthermore, as $\ell$ increases from $-0.3$ to $0.3$, the threshold $\omega(E_b=0)$ decreases more sharply than $\omega(M_{\text{max}})$, indicating that the energetic stability boundary is significantly more sensitive to the Lorentz-violating parameter $\ell$ than the dynamical boundary.

 The observed Lorentz-violating effect can be intuitively understood from its impact on the radial pressure $P_r$, which provides the hydrodynamic support against gravity: